lantins/resque-retry/README.md

 This retries the job once and causes the worker that failed to sleep for 5 seconds after requeuing the job.
-If there are multiple workers in the system this allows the job to be retried immediately while the original worker heals itself.For example failed jobs may cause other (non-worker) OS processes to die.
-A system monitor such as [god][god] can fix the server while the job is being retried on a different worker.
+If there are multiple workers in the system this allows the job to be retried immediately while the original worker heals itself.
+For example failed jobs may cause other (non-worker) OS processes to die.
+A system monitor such as [monit][monit] or [god][god] can fix the server while the job is being retried on a different worker.

 `@sleep_after_requeue` is independent of `@retry_delay`.
 If you set both, they both take effect.

-You can override the method `sleep_after_requeue` to set the sleep value dynamically.
+You can override the `sleep_after_requeue` method to set the sleep value dynamically.

 ### Exponential Backoff